How to Draw a Kangaroo

-Kangaroo is certainly a unique animal.
-First of all, it only lives in Australia.
+The Kangaroo is certainly a unique animal.
+First of all, Kangaroo (and Koala) lives only in Australia.
 A kangaroo mother has a pouch on her stomach that she uses to bring up her baby, which is called joey.
 The joey stays in the pouch until it grows up.
 This is not the only distinctive trait possessed by a kangaroo.
 This animal has huge muscular hind legs and a long thick tail.
 Your kangaroo drawing will look more precise if you draw gradually using #2 pencil.
 As a first step, sketch the general contours of a kangaroo's trunk, feet, and head followed by other parts of the animal's body in subsequent steps.
 Let's go at it!

 At this step, we will draw paws and tail on a kangaroo.
 Forepaws are short, so draw them almost in straight lines, and back forepaws are bent at nearly a right angle at their midpoint.
 The long tail can be drawn in any form.
 Draw a small circle for the neck's hyphen.
 This is where it will be connected to the kangaroo's head.

 So far, you have only put down the circles and lines indicating general proportions of a kangaroo's body.
 Now let's transform them into actual body contours.
 It should suffice to leave the lines curved as you see in my drawing.

 Erase the excess pencil lines to uncover a nearly finished sketch of a kangaroo.
 Add an eye, a nose, and a mouth inside the head circle.
 Draw the ears above the head, and you might notice that your Kangaroo is already looking at you curiously from the drawing.